-Boundary Theme Representations Natural England Commentary Importance of far reaching views and scenic quality.
-Vantage points with uninterrupted views across the Surrey Hills.
+Boundary Theme Representation Natural England Commentary Vantage points with uninterrupted views across the Surrey Hills.
 Extensive area of predominately ancient woodland in weald landscape.
 Secluded deep woodland ghylls.
 Remote and tranquil despite extensive settlement patterns.
 Parkland.
 Pockets of low-density and sporadic development throughout the area but the undulating land masks much of this.
 Development at Walliswood and Okewood Hill is low density like other settlements such as Betchworth and Buckland which are proposed for designation.
 Nearby High Weald AONB, the ebb and flow of the land obstructs far reaching views but is considered a characteristic of the AONB's beauty.
 As such, there is a precedent within the AONB designation process to recognise this and it is considered to be relevant here.
-13th Century church at Okewood Hill Limited human impacts but aircraft noise is disruptive but physical characteristics of the land on the ground and the high-quality views and scenic nature should not be undermined by this - aircraft noise should This area of land lies to the south of Pisley Lane and is c.
-3.5km from Leith Hill at is closet and c.6km at its furthest extent.
-Whilst there is some topographic variation it is mainly associated within wooded incised ghylls which dissect the area.
-Although there are some high points for example southwest of Gatton Manor Hotel and golf club and Ockwood Hill, the heavily wooded nature of the area means that longer distance views are limited.
+13th Century church at Okewood Hill Limited human impacts but aircraft noise is disruptive but physical characteristics of the land on the ground and the high-quality views and scenic nature should not be undermined by this - aircraft noise should be attributed less weight and does not affect qualities of the land. are some high points for example southwest of Gatton Manor Hotel and golf club and Ockwood Hill, the heavily wooded nature of the area means that longer distance views are limited.
 Natural England acknowledges that this area includes notable areas of ancient woodland and that this is the case for much of the Low Weald as well as features of cultural heritage interest including the sculpture park and Okewood Church (as noted in the Natural Beauty Assessment Report).
 However, Natural England also notes that this area is significantly affected by the flight paths of aircraft from Gatwick Airport - the frequency and noise level substantially impacting perceptions of tranquillity and the natural beauty of the landscape.
 A review of official flight paths and noise mapping confirmed this.
 Issue relating to desirability relating to the AGLV, permitted development rights and land management are considered in detail in Appendix 2.
 Natural England Guidance is clear that, for land to be considered in relation to desirability, it must first meet the Natural Beauty Criterion.
 As noted above, Natural England is of the view that this area has declining natural beauty and does not have the qualities which are evident further to the north, given the distance from the greensand hills, limited views, land use patterns and aircraft noise.
 Natural England remains of the view that this land should not be included within the proposed boundary extension.
-Furthermore, Natural England Guidance.
+Furthermore, Natural England is of the opinion that the boundary proposed by respondents does not reflect a conservatively drawn boundary within an area of transition in accordance with Natural England Guidance.
 Conclusion No change.